Efficient Scene Modeling via Structure-Aware and Region-Prioritized 3D Gaussians: Geometric Analysis within Gaussian Splatting

+In this section, we analyze the optimization progress of Gaussians optimized solely through photometric consistency.
+We demonstrate that this process inherently encodes latent geometric cues, which in turn provide regionally geometric priors to guide discriminative optimization.

+{\textbf{Analysis of Gaussian Optimization.} Existing 3DGS pipelines primarily rely on photometric loss to drive the optimization, which induces indiscrimination in optimization.
+To ensure stability under weak supervision metrics such as PSNR and SSIM, these pipelines gradually increase the number of Gaussians while applying uniform updates across all instances.
+However, such a strategy fails to promote early activation, delaying the emergence of coarse scene structures, and does not prioritize structurally informative regions, thereby expending unnecessary computation on occluded Gaussians.}

+Figure~\ref{fig:geom} (a) illustrates the typical optimization progress in 3DGS.
+Starting from an initial sparse set of points (0.5K iterations), the number of Gaussians progressively increases through iterative optimization and densification, resulting in a coarse approximation of scene geometry with substantial floaters between 0.5K and 5K iterations.
+With further optimization, Gaussians converge toward object surfaces (up to 15K iterations), though a subset persists as floaters to account for camera- or view-dependent effects.
+Typically, the presence of incomplete structures with significant floaters, particularly at an early stage of optimization (\ie, 1K to 3K iterations), indicates suboptimal reconstruction quality.

-\textbf{Point Cloud Reconstruction via Gaussians.} The aforementioned challenge can also be framed as point cloud reconstruction through Gaussians, which can be further addressed by incorporating additional geometry-related Gaussian attributes within a depth estimation framework.
-Following the implementation of Mini-Splatting \cite{fang2024mini}, we define the reconstructed depth map $d$ as:
+\textbf{Point Cloud Reconstruction via Gaussians.} The latent geometric cues within Gaussians can be explicitly extracted to mitigate training indiscrimination.
+In particular, point cloud reconstruction can be derived by leveraging geometry-related Gaussian attributes within a depth estimation framework.
+Building upon the image rendering formulation in \cref{eq:render}, we define the reconstructed depth map $d$ as:

-Here, Gaussian depth $d^{mid}$ represents the depth calculated from the midpoint of ray intersections with Gaussian ellipsoids, and $w_i$ denotes the blending weight in \cref{eq:render}.
-Depth points can then be merged and reconstructed by directly reprojecting the depth map into world space.
+Here, $d^{mid}$ denotes the depth derived from ray-Gaussian ellipsoid intersections, and $w_i$ is the blending weight as defined in \cref{eq:render}.
+The resulting depth maps can be reprojected into world coordinates to yield reconstructed point clouds.

-A key observation is that dense point clouds can be efficiently reconstructed in the early stages of optimization with this approach.
-As illustrated in Fig. \ref{fig:geom} (b), even Gaussian representations with imperfect spatial positions (\textit{e.g.}, 1K to 3K iterations) are still capable of producing reasonable point reconstruction results, particularly for foreground objects.
-This finding underscores the potential for efficient dense Gaussian reconstruction by simply initializing depth points as Gaussians, providing empirical support for our aggressive Gaussian densification approach in Sec. \ref{sec:densification}.
+A key observation is that dense point clouds can be effectively reconstructed even in the early stages of optimization using this approach.
+As shown in Fig. \ref{fig:geom} (b), Gaussian representations with imperfect spatial positions (\eg, at 1K to 3K iterations) are still capable of producing reasonable geometric reconstructions, particularly for foreground objects.
+This observation reveals a latent geometric prior embedded in the training dynamics of Gaussians and highlights the potential to accelerate convergence by steering the optimization process toward geometrically salient regions of the scene.